Start here

 | Standard commitment / output / policy_snapshot / evidence_bundle / file proof |

 Anchor response carries bundle_url.
-Holder MUST GET it (with bearer auth) during the retention window (default ~1 year — see retain_until) and persist locally.
-After retention ends, the server-side copy is gone. |
+Holder MUST GET it (with bearer auth) and persist locally — the server copy is kept until you delete the proof (the numeric retain_until on standard responses is bookkeeping, not an enforced expiry).
+After you delete it, the server-side copy is gone. |

-Yes — if the holder downloaded during retention.
+Yes while the server copy lives (until you delete the proof) — or from your own downloaded copy after that.
 Otherwise the chain anchor still exists, but binding txid back to a specific submitted hash needs Satsignal-hosted /lookup_hash. |

-Anchor response carries the bundle inline (bundle_b64, or canonical_b64 for client-assembled blind).
+Anchor response carries canonical_b64 + doc_hash; your client assembles the .mbnt locally.
 Server keeps NO copy.
 Holder MUST persist at anchor time. |

 Yes, unconditionally — server has nothing to lose; the holder is sole custodian from anchor time onward. |